nextcloud/documentation/admin_manual/enterprise_external_storage/enterprise_only_auth.rst

  Credentials are stored in the database, and files can be shared.

 User entered, store in database
+ Users provide their own login credentials, rather than using admin-supplied credentials.
 User credentials are stored in the  database, and files can be shared.

 Global credentials
  Re-usable credentials entered by the admin, files can be shared.